If You Share Netflix Password With Others, an AI Could Hunt You Down

 "For example, the solution can determine whether users are viewing at their main home and a holiday home, or whether they have shared credentials with friends or grown-up children who live away from home.
 If the latter, then subscribers are offered a premium shared account service that includes a pre-authorized level of password sharing and a higher number of concurrent users," Synamedia explained.

-Presented with information on the illegal sharing and the accounts involved, the provider can choose how to proceed further.
+Presented with information on the illegal sharing and the accounts involved, the provider, for example Netflix or HBO, can choose how to proceed further.

 Millenials to Blame